Meet Our Speech Pathologists

 Bonnie Chan

-Senior Speech Pathologist
+Founder and Speech Pathologist

 Born and raised in Hong Kong, Bonnie embodies the vibrant fusion of cultures that define this dynamic bustling city.
 She fluently navigates the worlds of English, Cantonese and Mandarin, effortlessly bridging language barriers with her multilingual prowess.